Lo que aprenderás

 - The quantum internet and its applications.

 But how do quantum computers and quantum internet work?
 What scientific principles are behind them?
-What kind of software and protocols are needed for the quantum computer and quantum internet?
+What is the hardware that is being researched?
+What kind of software and protocols are needed for quantum computing and quantum internet?
 Which disciplines of science and engineering are required to develop these?

 The program then concludes with a discussion on the quantum internet: what is it?
 How can it be built?
 Why is it useful?